 We currently conduct hedging activities which involve the use of option and forward currency contracts that are designed to address our exposure to changes in the foreign exchange rate between the U.S. dollar and other currencies.
-As of April 2, 2017, we had outstanding hedge option currency contracts and forward currency contracts with aggregate notional values of \$28.3 million and \$32.3 million, respectively.
+As of October 1, 2017, we had outstanding forward currency contracts with aggregate notional values of \$18.0 million.
 As of January 1, 2017, we had outstanding hedge option currency contracts and forward currency contracts with aggregate notional values of \$28.3 million and \$42.9 million, respectively.
 Because we hedge some of our expected future foreign exchange exposure, if associated revenues do not materialize we could experience a reclassification of ineffective gains or losses into earnings.
 Such a reclassification could adversely impact our revenue, margins and results of operations.
 We cannot predict the impact of future exchange rate fluctuations on our business and operating results.